Vaccines are necessary for adults age 50 and older, particularly those with chronic health conditions.

-You see, vaccinations are necessary for adults also, particularly to adults who have chronic health conditions.
-You should know that if you or your loved one has diabetes, heart disease, asthma or chronic obstructive pulmonary disease (COPD), certain vaccines can prevent very serious illnesses.
+Often, we think of children getting vaccinated before they start school in the fall.
+Seniors and older adults need to get their vaccinations, also.
+You should know that if you or your loved one has diabetes, heart disease, asthma, or chronic obstructive pulmonary disease (COPD), certain vaccines can prevent severe illnesses.

-In addition the zoster vaccine is recommended to protect against shingles, a common virus among people who have had chicken pox at an earlier age.
+In addition, the zoster vaccine is recommended for adults age 65 and older to protect against shingles, a common virus among people who have had chicken pox at an earlier age.

-Shots for Adults with Chronic Health Conditions
+Shots for Adults with Chronic Health Conditions:

 The CDC reports that patients with diabetes have higher rates of hepatitis B than the rest of the population.
 Outbreaks of hepatitis B associated with blood glucose monitoring procedures have happened among people with diabetes.
 The Hepatitis B vaccine is recommended for those who have diabetes.

-Having heart disease can make you more vulnerable to certain diseases or make it more likely that complications will develop when you catch them.
+Having heart disease can make you more vulnerable to certain diseases or make complications more likely to develop when you catch them.

-Always check with your doctor to know which vaccines are suitable for you and your health conditions.
-Ask about the side-effects you can expect from a vaccine.
+Always check with your doctor to know which vaccines suit you and your health conditions.
+Ask about the side effects you can expect from a vaccine.

 Public health department clinics are one location to get low-cost vaccines.
 You may also get vaccines at your workplace, senior centers, university health clinics, and community health fairs.
 Insurance will usually pay for vaccines.
-Plan to get vaccinated this fall.

-To find a place near you to get a vaccine, go to HealthMap Vaccine Map.
+find a place near you to get a vaccine, go to HealthMap Vaccine Map.

 Do you have diabetes?
 Then, then see if there’s KEEP Healthy Kidney Disease screening going on near you.
-See our blog on the KEEP Healthy Program.